 Creatine, also a popular option amongst bodybuilders, helps with muscle recovery, an area that is important for endurance.
 It can help your body recover from any damages incurred during training, or reduce inflammation.

-Now that you have a full picture of endurance running biohacks, all is left to do is to try them out.
+Now that you have a full picture of endurance running biohacks, all is left is to try them out.
 See how you can reach your peak performance and running stamina!

 Hungry for more biohacks?
-Check out our Hack category page for more helpful hacks!
+Check out our Hack category page and some of these articles!